 - Able to provide high quality, clear and legible copies of the following forms of ID:

 - At least 1 document from Group A, plus

 - EITHER 1 document from Group B and 1 document from Group C OR 3 documents from group C

-- At least one current doc with Australian Home address or last known address
+- At least one current document must show your current or last known Australian Home address

 - Driver's Licence issued by an Australian State or Territory